Topics, G

 Gerstenhaber Structures > see symplectic structures.

-Ghost Fields in Field Theory > s.a. path integral quantization of gauge theory, path integral quantization of general relativity.
+Ghost Fields in Field Theory > s.a. path-integral quantization of gauge theory and general relativity; types of quantum field theories [higher-derivative].

 Ghost Fields in Quantum Mechanics